-Bitcoin ETF seems to serve the union of two of the most popular sectors of the investment space is inevitable.
+Bitcoin ETF seems to serve the union of two of the most popular sectors of the investment world.

 And so, the bitcoin industry has now got a natural ally in the SEC.
 Hester Peirce, who wishes to see a bitcoin ETF being approved sooner rather than later.
 Several bitcoin advocates believe that she may fuel the final push that is needed for the SEC to allow bitcoin ETFs to trade on the U.S. exchange.

 What Is an ETF?

 An ETF (exchange-traded fund), is a kind of venture fund which tracks the price of an asset like gold, oil, or a basket of stocks.
 The trading of ETFs occurs on brokers in a similar process as stocks.
 Meaning that any investors (institutional or retail) may purchase and sell ETF holdings to other market partakers over the stock exchange.

 ETFs are usually less pricy compared to mutual funds because they are often set up like passive index-tracking funds.
 They allow investors to gain access to niche markets and asset classes in which it would otherwise be tough to invest.

 What is a Bitcoin ETF?

 Because you are holding the new within your portfolio and so this ETF tracks the actual price of BTC.
 Therefore, the main difference is that when investing in Bitcoin ETFs, you have the perks of trading Bitcoins without the hassles of buying and storing it.

 Here is my opinion on some of the benefits the new crypto will bring.

 Increase in liquidity

 Using the ETF ecosystem, a bitcoin ETF would finally aid in the rise of cash within the cryptocurrency market.

 BTC ETFs will help the much-needed decrease in volatility.
 Even though this will increase the price of bitcoin.
 It will also open up adoption for personal transactions and retail.
 After all, volatility may be the main thing holding back this adoption.